Lapin0t/grothendieck-cern/english.md

-believe it's an atmosphere that prevails in most academic or research organizations, in France, in Europe, and even, to a certain extent, in the United States, where people who take the risk of openly expressing their reservations -- even on a strictly scientific level, about certain scientific developments -- are still a tiny minority.
+believe it's an atmosphere that prevails in most academic or research organizations, in France, in Europe, and even, to a certain extent, in the United States, where people who take the risk of openly expressing their reservations---even on a strictly scientific level, about certain scientific developments---are still a tiny minority.

 So, for the past year or two, I've been asking myself questions.
 And not just to myself.
 I've also been asking them to colleagues and, particularly over the